Events calendar: Centres and Institutes Office

-For further information about any of the events listed below please contact the Centres & Programmes Office team.
+For further information about any of the events please contact the Centres & Institutes Office.

 Assessment of our Events

 We are very interested in your assessment of our events.
 If you would like to provide some feedback please visit the event assessment form.
 Your feedback will be used in planning for future events.

 - Gorillas Can Dance: Lessons from Microsoft and Other Corporations on Partnering with Startups

 Professor Shameen Prashantham (Professor of International Business & Strategy, and Associate Dean (MBA), China Europe International Business School)